 The following summary describes the material terms of the Equipment Notes.
 The summary makes use of terms defined in, and is qualified in its entirety by reference to all of the provisions of, the Equipment Notes, the Indentures, the Participation Agreements and the Note Purchase Agreement.
-The forms of the Equipment Notes, the Indentures and the Participation Agreements each were filed as an exhibit to a Current Report on Form 8-K filed by United with the Commission on September 29, 2016, and the Note Purchase Agreement and forms of amendments to the Indentures and Participation Agreements relating to the Series B Equipment Notes each will be so filed as an exhibit to a Current Report on Form 8-K. Except as otherwise indicated, the following summaries relate to the Equipment Notes, the Indenture and the Participation Agreement that may be applicable to each Aircraft.
+The forms of the Equipment Notes, the Indentures and the Participation Agreements each were filed as an exhibit to a Current Report on Form 8-K filed by United with the Commission on September 29, 2016, and the Note Purchase Agreement and forms of amendments to the Indentures and Participation Agreements relating to the Series B Equipment Notes, the Indenture and the Participation Agreement that may be applicable to each Aircraft.